 Copy/Run a project to get data from httpbin.org using the WICED WiFi kit.
 The project will perform a GET from the /html resource and then from the /anything resource.
 The steps are:

-Copy the project from ww101key/07b/03_httpbin_get to your project location.
+Copy the project from the WW101_Files class files under Projects/ww101key/07b/03_httpbin_get to your SDK workspace location.

 Change the app name in the make file to match your path.